 It is yet to be seen whether this legislation will pass, but the reception overall has been positive, even from the political opposition.
 While Ontarios roads still rank among the safest in North America, more needs to be done to curb the rate of distracted driving, which has surpassed impaired driving and speeding as the leading cause of death in the province.

 Were you or a loved one hurt in an auto accident?
-Greg Monforton & Partners offers FREE case reviews if you believe your accident was the result of another persons negligence.
+A Windsor car accident lawyer from Greg Monforton & Partners can offer a FREE case reviews if you believe your accident was the result of another persons negligence.
+Let a personal injury lawyer from our law firm evaluate your claim and determine if you have a case for compensation.